maidsafe/rfcs/proposed/0000-safecoin-implementation.md

 to ensure the number of chunks active in the network is not excessive.
 Archive nodes will be a further RFC and should allow farming rates to have a natural minimum.

-This is a simplistic formula which will very likely need to be modified as more information about the make up of the network becomes available.
-For example, more weight might need to be given in the case of loss of sacrificial chunks, so something like `FD = MT - 2 * (TP - TS) + 1` could be used (adjusted so that FD remains >= 1).

 ## Establishing StoreCost

 This is an upgrade to RFC [0005](https://github.com/dirvine/rfcs/blob/safecoin_implementation/agreed/0005-balance_network_resources.md) the initial StoreCost